curious-broccoli/codabench/README.md

 * Enabled TLS/HTTPS for minio by sharing the certificates from caddy.
   They currently need to be copied manually/automatically.
 Reverse proxying likely wouldn't work without a subdomain.
 * Disabled CODALAB_IGNORE_CLEANUP_STEP because with big file submissions it takes up too much space.
+* reverse proxy to flower and rabbit management
+* redirect home page to the first published competition for everyone except staff

 ## Extra deployment instructions